kmeshavkin/weather-mood-radio/README.md

 * Link to the SoundCloud URL containing the work
 * If the sound is private link to the profile of the creator

-Will make an (i) icon with all the info in the player
+Will make an (i) icon with all the info in the player (+ check licensing and "all rights reserved" + fair use)

 # Default